Joel-B-Williams/Droidlett/README.md

 A basic Android app to show Intercom functionality
 - App initializes a local DB to store users
-- Logging in with correct incorrect or blank credentials instantiates a Visitor session
+- Logging in with incorrect or blank credentials instantiates a Visitor session